 Panagiotis Benos, PhD, is Professor of Computational and Systems Biology.
 Benos’ main research areas include the study of the gene regulation with mathematical methods and computational techniques, and genome analysis with emphasis in the evolution of proteins and DNA regulatory regions.
 In particular, his laboratory focuses in the development of computational models for gene interactions, the identification of transcription factor binding sites, the study of the relation between protein sequence-structure-function, the study of biochemical and biophysical phenomena at the molecular level, and the analysis of heterogeneous data.

 David Boone, PhD, Assistant Professor of Biomedical Informatics.
 His research interests include development and implementation of STEM outreach programs, breast cancer biology, transcription and transcriptomics, regulation and function of long noncoding RNAs, and insulin-like growth factor 1 (IGF1) signaling in breast cancer.

-Richard Boyce, PhD, is an Assistant Professor of Biomedical Informatics.
+Richard Boyce, PhD, is an Associate Professor of Biomedical Informatics.
 Dr. Boyce is interested in knowledge-based approaches to drug-drug interaction, computational methods, and belief maintenance systems to biomedical knowledge-representation.